JackEverson/BirdEyeD/README.md

 From there you can change into the project directory and should be able to run the web page with the command:

+`flask run`

+or if you want to access the feed from a different device from the one you are running BirdEyeD on:

 `flask run -h <ip_address>`

 # Running BirdEyeD